 Breathtaking landscape and nostalgic steam locomotive haulage combine in one of our most exciting and varied tours by special train.

-Our train will be hauled from Hellifield to York via Carlisle by either 45699 Galatea or 45690 Leander.
-Passengers will experience the magnificent and world famous Settle to Carlisle Railway, travel on the 180-year old Tyne Valley Line, and speed along the East Coast Main Line.
-It is all here for a thrilling day’s excursion.
+Our train will be hauled from Doncaster to Carlisle and from Carlisle to Darlington by steam locomotive No.60103 Flying Scotsman.
+Passengers will experience the magnificent and world famous Settle to Carlisle Railway, travel on the 182-year old Tyne Valley Line, and speed along the East Coast Main Line.

-Our train leaves Leicester, diesel hauled, early in the morning and stops to pick up more passengers at Loughborough, East Midlands Parkway, Beeston, Ilkeston, Alfreton and Chesterfield.
-We continue through Leeds and Skipton to Hellifield, where we change locomotives.
-A steam locomotive replaces the diesel locomotive on our train for the journey over the spectacular Settle to Carlisle Railway.
+Our train leaves Derby, diesel hauled, early in the morning and stops to pick up more passengers at Long Eaton, Beeston, Ilkeston, Alfreton and Chesterfield.
+We continue through to Doncaster, where we change locomotives, with steam locomotive No.60103 Flying Scotsman replacing the diesel locomotive on our train for the onward journey, via Leeds, over the spectacular Settle to Carlisle Railway.

 Between Hellifield and Carlisle there is scarcely a level mile but our powerful steam locomotive will negotiate the 78 miles of rising and falling gradients in truly classic style.
 Settle Junction marks the beginning of one of Britain’s most arduous climbs, a total of 15 miles, mainly at a gradient of 1 in 100.
 This will be a tough test for our locomotive, which we will see – and hear – working very hard!
 We cross the breathtaking Ribblehead Viaduct, high above the valley floor, and enter Blea Moor Tunnel.
 The route runs high above valleys, and over numerous viaducts to Dent, the highest main line station open in England.
 We make the final climb to Ais Gill Summit, all 1,169 feet of it, the dramatic peak of our journey!
 We descend through the valley at Mallerstang and then drop down through Kirkby Stephen to Appleby, where our steam locomotive pauses to take on water.